 Phonetic and grammatical features.
-The official language of both the People's Republic of China on the Chinese mainland and of Taiwan is Mandarin, a variant of the Beijing dialect.
+The official language of China is Mandarin, a variant of the Beijing dialect.
 Because of the wide variety of dialects in China, the central government began many centuries ago to require that all candidates for official appointment be able to speak a common dialect, and in this way Mandarin became a standard, though regional dialects remained in use. ("Mandarin" is an English word derived from Malay, meaning "government official," and applied to Asian countries in the 19th century.)